MrAndyStorey/shopify-inventory-csv/README.md

 # Shopify Inventory to CSV
 ## Introduction
-Every year my accountant asks for a inventory run down of my online store.
+Every year my accountant asks for a inventory run down of [my online store](https://www.prendas.co.uk/) that runs on Shopify.
 So I decided to make my life easier on June 30th and write this Python script to do all the hard work for me.

 It uses a variety of GraphQL calls to get the data.
 The [reference of which is available here](https://shopify.dev/docs/admin-api/graphql/reference) and I used the [Shopify GraphiQL App Docs sidebar](https://shopify-graphiql-app.shopifycloud.com/) which I found to be a useful tool during development.

 It takes a single argument for the output file (-out).
 The default is inventory.csv.
 ```